Create Self-Signed S/MIME Certificates

 Step 4: Create Self-Signed Certificate for the Certificate Authority

-NOTE: As mentioned in Step 2, if the distribution already has a proper configuration file, then the smime.cnf file created in Step 2 is unnecessary and the last argument must be excluded from the command, i.e., remove -extensions v3_ca.
+NOTE: If the distribution already has a proper configuration file (as mentioned in Step 2), the smime.cnf file created earlier is unnecessary, and the last argument must be excluded from the command, i.e., remove -extensions v3_ca.

 Execute the following command to generate the new self-signed certificate for the certificate authority: